 Greenwich Sustainability Hub

-The Hub organises pro-sustainability projects, campaigns and events, across all campuses and engages with students in order to increase pro-environmental behaviour, and to enable students to have an impact towards greater sustainability.
+The Greenwich Sustainability Hub organised pro-sustainability projects, campaigns and events, across all campuses.
+It engaged with students in order to increase pro-environmental behaviour and to enable students to have an impact towards greater sustainability.
+It was inspired by the Green Office Model.
+Unfortunately, the Hub lost its funding in 2016.
+The Greenwich Sustainability Society, a volunteer-led student association, was founded as a successor to the Hub.

-Conducted a sustainability assessment of 127 out of 135 programmes
+» Conducted a sustainability assessment of 127 out of the university’s 135 programmes